 Kantar also lacked visibility in two key areas:

-- It previously had poor global supplier visibility and therefore little control of spend data, and
+- It previously had poor global supplier visibility and therefore little control of spend data

 Most importantly for procurement teams is the ability to deliver savings across the business, and the combined “One Kantar” and Efficio team rose to that challenge.
 The goal was to build a credible savings plan that engaged all stakeholders, empowering each person to understand the savings that could be delivered and the potential level of recurring savings on an annual basis.

-Kantar operates across 100 countries with 25,000 employees, and the procurement transformation remit included $1.2 billion of spend in 25 core categories across 28,000 suppliers in 100 countries.
+Kantar operates across 100 countries with 25,000 employees, and the procurement transformation remit included 25 core categories across 28,000 suppliers in 100 countries.
 Pandemic aside, managing the scope and scale of this massive transformation required close attention to detail: the right strategy, a sound execution plan, and sophisticated technology for proper visibility, oversight, and maintenance.